TrellixVulnTeam/DevNotes_41HG/08_DataStructuresAndAlgorithms/Algorithms.md

 ### Space complexity
 Rules of thumb
-- Most primitives booleans, nu-mbers, undefined null are constant space
+- Most primitives booleans, numbers, undefined null are constant space
 - Strings require O(n) space (where n is the string length)
 - Reference types are generally O(n) where n is the length (for arrays) or the number of keys (for objects)